Location: Daintree National Park, Queensland, Australia

-Thornton Peak is a prominent mountain that rises above the Daintree Rainforest to a height of 1,374 m.
-The mountain is located about 80 kilometres northwest of Cairns within the catchment of the Daintree River.
-It is Queensland's fourth highest peak after Mount Bartle Frere at 1,622 m, Mount Bellenden Ker at 1,593 m and Mount Superbus at 1,375 m and is the highest peak in the Daintree.
+Thornton Peak is a prominent mountain that rises 1,374 metres above sea level and is the highest peak in the Daintree poking out above the Daintree Rainforest.
+Thornton Peak is located about 80 kilometres northwest of Cairns and it's watersheds provide a portion of catchment to the Daintree River.
+It is Queensland's fourth highest peak after Mount Bartle Frere at 1,622 metres, Mount Bellenden Ker at 1,593 metres, and Mount Superbus at 1,375 metres.
 The indigenous Eastern Kuku Yalanji people's name for Thornton Peak is Wundu, and it has spiritual significance for them.

 Thornton Peak rises sharply from the surrounding lowland rainforest, it is a sight to behold.
 From the summit, views over the western tablelands and Mossman are breathtaking on a clear day.
 If the weather is fine, the walk is a must for those who love majestic mountain peaks.

 The Daintree Rainforests of North Queensland are regarded as one of the most biologically diverse places on earth, hence their World Heritage listing in 1988.
 The peak is covered by rainforest and is home to a number of endemic species.
 Thornton Peak is one of only three mountain tops that are home to the cinereus ringtail possum.
 A group of scientists have suggested the mountain is a viable candidate for the translocation of some species which require a colder climate due to climate change.